Sally Clark

-Sally Clark (August 1964 – 15 March 2007) was an English solicitor who, in November 1999, became the victim of a miscarriage of justice when she was found guilty of the murder of her two infant sons.
+Sally Clark (née Lockyer, 15 August 1964 – 15 March 2007) was an English solicitor who, in November 1999, became the victim of a miscarriage of justice when she was found guilty of the murder of her two infant sons.
 Clark's first son died in December 1996 within a few weeks of his birth, and her second son died in similar circumstances in January 1998.
 A month later, Clark was arrested and tried for both deaths.
 The defence argued that the children had died of sudden infant death syndrome (SIDS).
-The prosecution case relied on flawed statistical evidence presented by paediatrician Professor Sir Roy Meadow, who testified that the chance of two children from an affluent family suffering SIDS was 1 in 73 million.
+The prosecution case relied on flawed statistical evidence presented by paediatrician Roy Meadow, who testified that the chance of two children from an affluent family suffering SIDS was 1 in 73 million.
 He had arrived at this figure by squaring his estimate of a chance of 1 in 8500 of an individual SIDS death in similar circumstances.
 The Royal Statistical Society later issued a statement arguing that there was no statistical basis for Meadow's claim, and expressed concern at the "misuse of statistics in the courts".

 Clark was convicted in November 1999.
-The convictions were upheld on appeal in October 2000, but overturned in a second appeal in January 2003, after it emerged that Alan Williams, the prosecution forensic pathologist who examined both babies, had failed to disclose microbiological reports that suggested the second of her sons had died of natural causes.
+The convictions were upheld on appeal in October 2000, but overturned in a second appeal in January 2003, after it emerged that Alan Williams, the prosecution forensic pathologist who examined both babies, had failed to disclose microbiological reports that suggested her younger son had died of natural causes.
 Clark was released from prison having served more than three years of her sentence.
 Journalist Geoffrey Wansell called Clark's experience "one of the great miscarriages of justice in modern British legal history".
 As a result of her case, the Attorney General Lord Goldsmith ordered a review of hundreds of other cases, and two other women had their convictions overturned.
 Clark's experience caused her to develop severe psychiatric problems and she died in her home in March 2007 from alcohol poisoning.

 Early life

-Sally Clark was born Sally Lockyer in Devizes, Wiltshire, and was an only child.
-Her father was a senior police officer with Wiltshire Constabulary and her mother was a hairdresser.
+Sally Clark was born Sally Lockyer in Devizes, Wiltshire, and was the only daughter of a father who was a senior police officer with Wiltshire Constabulary and a mother who was a hairdresser.
 She was educated at South Wilts Grammar School for Girls in Salisbury.
-She studied geography at Southampton University, and worked as a management trainee with Lloyds Bank and then at Citibank.
+She studied Geography at Southampton University, and worked as a management trainee with Lloyds Bank and then at Citibank.
 She married solicitor Steve Clark in 1990, and left her job in the City of London to train in the same profession.
-She studied at City University, London, and trained at Macfarlanes, a city law firm.
+She studied Law at City, University of London, and trained at Macfarlanes, a city law firm.
 She moved with her husband to join the law firm Addleshaw Booth & Co in Manchester in 1994.
 They bought a house in Wilmslow in Cheshire.